Arellano-Jann/WAV-Audio-Manager/README.md

-This is a (Basic/Challenge) Level Project.
+This is a Challenge Level Project.

 Made By Jann Arellano, Andrew Kalb, and Alec Redera.